phallstrom/AlfredGist/README.md

 # AlfredGist

-An extension for [Alfred](http://www.alfredapp.com/) to create [Gists](https://gist.github.com/) from your clipboard contents or a file selected via Alfred.
+An extension for [Alfred](http://www.alfredapp.com/) to create [Gists](https://gist.github.com/) from your clipboard contents or selected file.

 ### Requirements